Safeguarding and Child Protection Policy

 - Be subject to Safer Recruitment processes and checks, whether they are new staff, supply staff, contractors, volunteers etc.

-- Be involved, where appropriate, in the implementation of individual education programmes, integrated support plans, child in need plans and child protection plans
+- Be involved, where appropriate, in the implementation of individual education programmes, integrated support plans, child in need plans and inter-agency child protection plans.

-- Know who and how to contact the Designated Safeguarding Lead and any deputies, the Chair of Governors, and the Governor responsible for safeguarding.
+- Know who and how to contact the DSL and any deputies, the Chair of Governors, and the Governor responsible for safeguarding.

-- Act with professional curiosity and speak to the Designated Safeguarding Lead if they have concerns about a child.
+- Staff will act with professional curiosity and speak to the DSL if they have concerns about a child.

-- Have an awareness of safeguarding issues that can put children at risk of harm.
-Behaviours linked to issues such as drug taking and/or alcohol misuse, unexplainable and/or persistent absences from education, serious violence (including that linked to county lines), radicalisation and consensual and non-consensual sharing of nude and semi-nude images and/or videos
+- All staff will have an awareness of Contextual safeguarding issues that can put children at risk of harm.
+Behaviours linked to safeguarding where issues such as drug taking and/or alcohol misuse, deliberately missing education, serious violence (including that linked to county lines), radicalisation and consensual and non-consensual sharing of nude and semi-nude

-- Are aware of the need to raise to the senior leadership team any concerns they have about safeguarding practices within the school.
+- Be aware of the need to raise to the senior leadership team any concerns they have about safeguarding practices within the school.

 - Adhere to the school’s Staff Behaviour Policy (sometimes called Code of Conduct) and behaviour management policies;

-- Be aware of signs of abuse, neglect and exploitation, the additional barriers with regards to children with Special Educational Needs and Disabilities (SEND) and those with relevant health conditions and young carers;
+- Be aware of signs of abuse or neglect and the additional barriers to recognising abuse and neglect in children with Special Educational Needs and Disabilities (SEND) and those with relevant health conditions and young carers;

-- Are aware of their legal responsibility to report cases of FGM to the police.
-Whilst all staff should speak to the Designated Safeguarding Lead (or deputy) there is a specific legal duty on teachers personally to report this to the police.
+- Be aware of their legal responsibility to report cases of FGM to the police.
+Whilst all staff should speak to the designated safeguarding lead (or deputy) with regard to any concerns about female genital mutilation (FGM), there is a specific legal duty on teachers.
+If a teacher, in the course of their work in the profession, discovers that an act of FGM appears to have been carried out on a girl under the age of 18, the teacher must report this to the police.
 Those failing to report such cases may face disciplinary sanctions.
-(KCSIE 2024)
+(KCSIE 2025)

-- Aware of school whistleblowing procedures and policy;
+- Be aware of school whistleblowing procedures and policy;

-Where staff feel unable to raise an issue with the employer or feel that their genuine safeguarding concerns are not being addressed the NSPCC whistleblowing advice line is available.
-Staff can call 0800 0280285 – 08:00 to 20:00, Monday to Friday and 09:00 to 18:00 at weekends.
-The email address is: help@nspcc.org.uk.
+- Where a staff member feels unable to raise concerns with the employer or feel that their genuine safeguarding concerns are not being addressed other whistleblowing channels may be open to them:

-- Share information or concerns about children with the Designated Safeguarding Lead where it includes those:
+Information or concerns about children will be shared with the DSL where it includes those:

 - who need a social worker and may be experiencing abuse or neglect